Skip to main content

 Consider the smart tech you plan to integrate

-Not only can smart security devices communicate with each other, but they can also use Wi-Fi or Z-Wave technology to communicate with a wide variety of home automation devices, like smart thermostats and smart lighting.
+Not only can smart security devices communicate with each other, but they can also use Wi-Fi or Z-Wave technology to communicate with a wide variety of smart home automation devices, like smart thermostats and smart lighting.

 You can program your devices using IFTTT (if this, then that) commands.
 IFTTT functionality means that one device performs an action any time another device performs a separate action.
 For example, you might program your thermostat to cool your home to 68 degrees whenever your garage door opens.